 Kelly King began working with the Ingram Scholars Program as a graduate assistant in May 2021.
 After an inspiring year with this remarkable program, she was thankfully given the opportunity to extend her tenure and now serves full-time as the Academic and Educational Support Program Coordinator.

 Originally from Charleston, South Carolina, Kelly earned her Bachelor of Arts degree in Secondary Education and English from Clemson University in 2016.
 After completing her undergraduate education, Kelly taught high school English Literature for four years.
 Her time in the classroom sparked a passion for helping students discover and achieve their goals.
 This passion led to Kelly's pursuit of further education, and she graduated from Vanderbilt University's Peabody College with her M.Ed. in Higher Education Administration in 2022.

 Kelly loves working with a program that provides the opportunity for impassioned individuals to create impactful progress.
 She is inspired by the Scholars' work and strives to provide meaningful collaboration to a talented and impressive team.

-The Summer Program Coordinator is responsible for leading a monthly seminar and workshop for those wanting to conduct a summer project, internship or Faculty Fellows partnership.
+The Program Coordinator is responsible for leading a monthly seminar and workshop for sophomore scholars conducting a summer project.
 She guides and mentors the proposal writing and revision process, its defense and approval.
-While at their summer project sites Scholars will check in with the summer program coordinator with weekly updates.
-Finally the summer program coordinator guides and monitors the final reports and presentations at the beginning of the new academic year.
-She is also involved in maintaining the website, new scholar recruitment, selections, reunions, and other Program events.
+While at their summer project site, Scholars will check in with the Program Coordinator with weekly updates.
+Finally, the Program Coordinator monitors the reflection retreat, final reports and presentations.
+Additionally, the Program Coordinator assists with and supervises all Scholar service.